Freivincampbell/wizeline-go-bootcamp-challenge/README.md

 1. Nestjs, v: 8.1.1
 2. Jestjs, v: 27.0.6

-The project was created under Javascript tool.
+The project was created under Javascript tools.

 After downloading the project, you must run on your command line to install all dependencies: